Harlow (Magna film)

 Harlow is a fictionalized 1965 Electronovision drama film based on the life of screen star Jean Harlow (Carol Lynley) and directed by Alex Segal.
 It was Ginger Rogers' final film role.

 The film was produced by Electronovision, Inc. and distributed by Magna Distribution Corporation, both of which would be defunct within a year after the film's release.

-Paramount Pictures released a film also entitled Harlow just five weeks after Magna's release.
+Paramount Pictures also released a film entitled Harlow, about the same subject, starring Carroll Baker, just five weeks after Magna's release.

 Plot

 Noticing Jean Harlow in the background of a Laurel and Hardy film, actor Marc Peters tips off studio mogul Jonathan Martin, who arranges a screen test.
 Harlow becomes an overnight success.
 She is not a trained actor and is mocked by experienced actor William Mansfield, but her sex appeal makes her a Hollywood star.

 Harlow's mother Mama Jean quickly capitalizes on her daughter's money and fame.
 Family and studio demands unnerve Harlow, as does her impulsive wedding to the impotent and suicidal Paul Bern.
 Harlow has many unhappy affairs and becomes depressed.
 But veteran actress Marie Dressler persuades her to take her profession more seriously, so Harlow goes back East to study her craft.
 When she returns home, Hollywood mogul Louis B. Mayer is impressed, as is Mansfield, who falls in love with her.
 However, Harlow dies in 1937.